1922 regnal list of Ethiopia: Tribe of Kam

-This dynasty has several rulers whose names are inspired by ancient Egyptian names, such as Amen, Horkam and Ramenpahte.
-E. A. Wallis Budge theorized the name of the first ruler, Kam, was actually a reference to "k.mt", the name of Egypt before the Greco-Roman period.
+This dynasty has several rulers whose names are inspired by ancient Egyptian names, such as Amen, Horkam, and Ramenpahte.
+E. A. Wallis Budge theorized that the name of the first ruler, Kam, was actually a reference to "k.mt", the name of Egypt before the Greco-Roman period.
 Peter Truhart believed this king's inclusion on the regnal list represented Egyptian contacts with Punt (which he identifies with modern-day Ethiopia) that took place around 3000 BC.

 Ethiopian historian Fisseha Yaze Kassa's book Ethiopia's 5,000-year history begins this dynasty with Noah and omits Habassi, but otherwise has a similar line of kings as this list.
 Heruy Wolde Selassie omitted the first three rulers of this dynasty in his book Wazema and begins the dynasty with Sebtah in 2545 BC.
 Peter Truhart, in his book Regents of Nations, dated the monarchs of this dynasty to 2585–1930 BC and stated that the capital during this period was called Mazez.
 He identified Kout as the first king of this dynasty instead of Kam.
 Truhart called the monarchs from Kout to Lakniduga the "Dynasty of Kush" based at Mazez and stated they ruled from 2585 to 2145 BC, while the monarchs from Manturay to Piori I are listed as the "Kings of Ethiopia and Meroe" who ruled from 2145 to 1930 BC.

-According to Taye Gabra Mariam the tribe of Kam or "Kusa" was driven from the highlands of Ethiopia to the lowlands by the Ag'azyan dynasty that ruled Ethiopia after them.
+According to Taye Gabra Mariam, the Kam or "Kusa" tribe was driven from the highlands of Ethiopia to the lowlands by the Ag'azyan dynasty that ruled Ethiopia after them.

 Heruy Wolde Selassie's version of the regnal list includes additional or alternate names for some monarchs.
 Some of these names are taken from Ethiopian regnal lists.